KDE/digikam-doc/menu_descriptions/menu_mainwindow.rst

 :menuselection:`Import --> Cameras`

     Any configured digital camera will be listed here.
 You can use the **Add Camera Manually...** menu entry to add a new camera to the list.
-Please, read the :ref:`Camera Settings <camera_settings>` for more information.
+Please, read the :ref:`Camera Settings <camera_settings>` section for more information.

     Once you choose a camera from the list the Camera Interface will open.
-For a detailed description see :ref:`digiKam Import Tool <import_overview>`.
+For a detailed description see the :ref:`digiKam Import Tool <import_overview>`.

 :menuselection:`Import --> USB Storage Devices`